harclemadscam/third-milestone-project/README.md

 ## Credits
 ### Content
-All text content was created by myself.
+All static text content was created by myself.

 ### Media
 Images were sourced from: